thq4n/component_creator/doc/USAGE_GUIDE.md

 #### 3. Component not appearing in theme

 **Solution**: Check that the theme extension is added to the extensions array in `ds_app_theme.dart`.
-The tool now properly formats extensions.
+The tool now properly formats extensions with consistent naming.

 #### 4. Import errors